-When you are a beginner buying a classical guitar is really hard as you really don't know enough about guitars and guitar playing to distinguish between a well made and a poorly made guitar or, for that matter, what kind of sound you prefer.
+Buying a classical guitar as a beginner is really hard as you don't know enough about guitars and guitar playing to distinguish between a well made and a poorly made guitar or, for that matter, what kind of sound you prefer.
 Here you will find tips and guidelines for buying a classical guitar that will help you buy the best classical guitar for you.
-If you are looking to buy a classical guitar for a beginner, here are guitars that I recommended to beginners in the price range of $100 - $200.
+If you are looking to buy a classical guitar for a beginner, here are the top three guitars that I recommended for beginners in the price range of $100 - $250.
 You could pretty much pick any of these classical guitars with full confidence, knowing that you are getting excellent value for money and a beautiful guitar that will take you well down the road into your guitar playing.

 A lot depends on your budget.
 A good price range for a beginner guitar is somewhere between $100-$200.
 Anything cheaper is likely to be made of plywood which pulls apart after a time and has a terrible sound since the plywood does not allow for the resonance required by classical guitar playing.
 There is nothing more discouraging to your confidence and more destructive to the development of your musical ear than a thin, tinny sounding instrument which refuses, despite your very best of efforts, to produce the warm round sound that you aspire to.